napudumaran/Learning-Documentation-and-Projects/README.md

 ---

 ### 🐧 Arch Linux Install (VM)
-Manual Arch install from ISO using the command line
+Manual Arch install and configuration from ISO using the command line

 [Notes coming soon]